How much does optimizing a page for a geographical intent help with positive search results?

 This is also true if I include something like a landmark in my search, rather than the name of a location, such as a search for “space needle restaurants,” looking for restaurants near Seattle’s Space Needle.

-This can be difficult, because some queries might seem to be about locations on their face, but aren’t.
-For instance, search for “New York Style cheese cake,” and chances are good that you want to see recipes, and not pages about New York.
-Search for “manhattan coffee,” and chances are good that you want to see information about coffee shops in or near Manhattan.
+This can be not easy because some queries might seem to be about locations on their face but aren’t.
+For instance, search for “New York Style cheesecake,” and chances are good that you want to see recipes and not pages about New York.
+Search for “Manhattan coffee,” and the chances are good that you want to see information about coffee shops in or near Manhattan.

 The abstract from the paper tells us:

-Discovering users’ specific and implicit geographic intention in web search can greatly help satisfy users’ information needs.
+Discovering users’ specific and implicit geographic intentions in web search can greatly help satisfy users’ information needs.

 We build a geo intent analysis system that uses minimal supervision to learn a model from large amounts of web-search logs for this discovery.

-We build a city language model, which is a probabilistic representation of the language surrounding the mention of a city in web queries.
+We build a city language model, a probabilistic representation of the language surrounding the mention of a city in web queries.